How to Prioritize Content Ideas That Drive Traffic and Results

 Then ask yourself:

-This is how you assess real search intent.
-Tools can help, but live searches show you what Google is actually rewarding right now.
+This shows you real search intent.
+Tools can help, but live searches show you what’s working today.

 3. Organize Ideas by Type and Funnel Stage